What is TKT?

 When are the results released?

-The results are not released.
-The certificates are available 2 to 3 weeks after the exam day for both the paper-based and computer-based exams.
+The results are not released online.
+The certificates are available 4 weeks after the exam day.